-Delay 4, following the presentation of Priority Cue 2, differed from Delay 3 because only in the former could the uncued feature be dropped from WM, being no longer relevant for task performance.
-The results from Delay 4, therefore, could provide insight about whether the putative "dropping" operation (Lewis-Peacock et al., 2015) differs as a function of boundedness.
-Because analyses of data from Delay 4 could only use half of each participant's data, due to only switch trials affording a comparison of the transition of an item from PMI to UMI versus "irrelevant memory item" (IMI) following Priority Cue 1 versus Priority Cue 2, respectively, we restricted our analyses of Delay 4 of MSR trials to TR 21, the final TR expected to reflect delay period processing uncontaminated by the processing of Probe 2 (see, e.g., the BOLD time courses in Figure 1), and carried out the same analyses on TR 15, to allow for like-to-like comparison of stimulus feature representations between Delay 3 and Delay 4.
-Over the course of data analysis, for the reconstruction of some UMIs and IMIs, the output of the channels near 0° dropped below those of the flanking channels, generating "flipped" or "opposite" (cf. van Loon et al., 2018) reconstructions.
-Because these outcomes were not predicted, we evaluated whether these "negative reconstructions" differed significantly from 0 by calculating two-tailed p values: First, the probabilities of obtaining a positive $(p{\rm pos})$ or a negative $(p{\rm neg})$ amplitude among the 10,000 bootstrapped amplitudes were calculated; next, two-tailed p values were obtained using:
+Delay 4, following the presentation of priority cue 2, differed from delay 3 because only in the former could the uncued feature be dropped from WM, being no longer relevant for task performance.
+The results from delay 4, therefore, could provide insight about whether the putative "dropping" operation (Lewis-Peacock et al., 2014) differs as a function of boundedness.
+Because analyses of data from delay 4 could only use half of each subject's data, due to only switch trials affording a comparison of the transition of an item from PMI to UMI vs. "irrelevant memory item" (IMI) following priority cue 1 vs. priority cue 2, respectively, we restricted our analyses of delay 4 of MSR trials to TR 21, the final TR expected to reflect delay-period processing uncontaminated by the processing of probe 2 (see, e.g., the BOLD time courses in Figure 1), and carried out the same analyses on TR 15, to allow for like-to-like comparison of stimulus feature representations between delay 3 and delay 4.
+Over the course of data analysis, for the reconstruction of some UMIs and IMIs, the output of the channels near 0° dropped below those of the flanking channels, generating "flipped" or "opposite" (c.f., (van Loon et al., 2018)) reconstructions.
+Because these outcomes were not predicted, we evaluated whether these "negative reconstructions" differed significantly from 0 by calculating two-tailed p-values: first, the probabilities of obtaining a positive (p{pos}) or a negative (p{neg}) amplitude among the 10000 bootstrapped amplitudes were calculated; next, two-tailed p-values were obtained using:

-$$p = 2 \times \min(p{\text{pos}}, p{\text{neg}}) \tag{5}$$
+(Equation 5) $p=2\min(p{\text{pos}}, p{\text{neg}})$.